ethan2-0/Web-of-Hunger/README.md

 # Web-of-Hunger
-A Graph of Canabalistic Desires.
+A Graph of Cannibalistic Desires.